 - Les Entreprises du Médicament (Leem)

 - SCOR Foundation for Science - Risk Markets and Value Creation Chair

 - Bpifrance - PIA (ARPEGE project)

-- Institut Louis Bachelier (ILB) and the Risk Foundation and the Institut Europlace Finance
+- Institut Louis Bachelier (ILB) with the Risk Foundation and the Institut Europlace Finance

 - IUCT - Oncopole